Cristiano Ronaldo one year after Juventus: the future is again a puzzle

 Unless the next summer market reserves the opening of a new – and perhaps last – chapter in the career of the five-time Golden Ball.

-That’s right, because it must be emphasized, imagining a Champions League without CR7 is objectively very difficult and, precisely in order not to lose the most important European showcase, the former Juventus and Real striker could decide to change his shirt to shoot the last ‘cartridges’ in the competition where he is still the best scorer ever with 141 goals.
+That’s right, because it must be emphasized, imagining a Champions League without CR7 is objectively very difficult and, precisely in order not to lose the most important European showcase, the former Juventus and Real striker could decide to change his shirt to shoot the last ‘cartridges’ in the competition where he is still the best scorer ever with 141 goals to his credit.

 But who could aim for Ronaldo’s summer salary?
 Bayern Munich promptly called out, denying – by voice of Salihamidzic – the possibility of seeing the Portuguese on the Bundesliga stage.
 In recent days, the sensational scenario of a return to Serie A with agent Jorge Mendes who would have even offered his assist to Rome has also been hypothesized, but also in this case we are navigating in the field of strong suggestions and nothing more.